tetherless-world/metamine/docs/applications.md

 <p align="justify"> To apply the created MO to other types of metamaterials, we would be required to do one of the following two things:
 <ol>
 <li>Keep the ontology intact and made changes to the data storage method so that it looks exactly as the provided template</li>
-<li>Extend Mo by adding more properties and effective properties as required and then extend the KG code accordingly</li>
+<li>Extend MO by adding more properties and effective properties as required and then extend the KG code accordingly</li>
 </ol>
 This could be demonstrated by looking at <b>Acoustic Metamaterials</b>, <b>Knitting</b>, and <b>Origami</b></p>

+<h4> Acoustic Metamaterial</h4>
+> <p align="justify">As all other metamaterials, acoustic metamaterial also consists of constituent materials, its shape is described by a geometry and possesses some effective properties which are in relation to the constituent material properties.
+In addition, acoustic metamaterials has a thin film weight at the center, adding radius and film weight to the structure.
+The effective properties attained by these metamaterials are generally resonant bandgaps.
+The data could be stored in a spreadsheet as shown in the image below with addition of bandgaps columns.</p>

+<iframe src="images/acoustic_data.png" style="width: 500px;height: 200px;border: none;"></iframe>

+> <p align="center">Our current ontology does consist of bandgap class, so an extension of the bandgap class could be done to add resonant bandgaps to it.
+Moreover, as film is created using a constituent material, hence that becomes a part of the constituent material with its attributes.However, the radius should be added as an extension to the geometry class of MO.</p>

 [back](./)